lewg/wordpress-docker/README.md

     % docker-compose -f docker-tools.yml run tools sh sync-assets.sh [YOUR SFTP USERNAME]

 * The [Memcached-Redux](https://wordpress.org/plugins/memcached-redux/) and [Redis Object Cache](https://wordpress.org/plugins/redis-cache/) plugins have been installed.
-To enable either, uncomment the appropriate section in the `docker-compose.yml` file and copy the `object-cache.php` file from that plugin's folder to the `/webroot/content/` folder.
+To enable either, uncomment the appropriate sections (don't forget the links under web) in the `docker-compose.yml` file and copy the `object-cache.php` file from that plugin's folder to the `/webroot/content/` folder.

 * The [Amazon S3 and CloudFront](https://wordpress.org/plugins/amazon-s3-and-cloudfront/) plugin and the [Amazon Web Services](https://wordpress.org/plugins/amazon-web-services/) plugin it depends on have been installed.
 I would highly recommend this if you're doing to run WordPress in a container.
 It will remove your dependency on volumes or shared storage if you run multiple instances of your site.